SAP/code-pal-for-abap/README.md

 (In some system releases, the path to the Check Management might differ from the screenshot.)

-Please make sure to activate `Y_CHECK_CATEGORY` first and alone; since it is a prerequisite of all checks.
+Please make sure to activate `Y_CHECK_CATEGORY` first and alone, since it is a prerequisite of all checks.
 Afterwards, you might activate all checks you wish in any sequence/order.
 ![Screenshot of Code Inspector Check Activation](./img/SCI_Check_Management_Checks.jpg)

 ## How to use Code Pal